LizardByte/actions/actions/audit_repos/README.md

 ## Audit Checks

 ### Repository Descriptions
+When `checkDescription` is enabled, the following validations are performed:
-- Checks if description exists
+- Checks if description exists (unless `allowEmptyDescription` is set to `true`)
 - Ensures description does not have leading or trailing whitespace
 - Ensures description ends with a period
 - Ensures description is at least 10 characters long

+Set `allowEmptyDescription: true` to skip the missing description check while still validating format rules for repositories that do have descriptions.

 ### Repository Settings
 - Ensures issues are enabled